Sejong Insider

 Home (1)

 The Home outcome reflects home-field advantage, familiar conditions, and travel fatigue effects on the away team.
-Home outcomes are often priced with narrower probability ranges due to more stable data patterns.
+Home outcomes are often priced with narrower ranges due to more stable data.

 Draw (X)